Satan’s Bible Knowledge

 All Christians suck life from God’s holy word.
 We die without it.
 We will not let it be taken from us.
 We will go to jail rather than stop reading it.
 So what does Satan do?
 His one aim is to destroy our faith.
 The word of God alone keeps faith alive.
 But we cleave to it and Satan cannot tear it away.
 So he studies it.
 How else could he quote Psalm 91:11–12 to Jesus?
 He studies it.
 And he studies how to distort it and pervert it by plausible misinterpretations.
 Yes, they must be plausible.
 He is not so happy when his sub-demons put absurd misinterpretations into our head because they are far too easily corrected.

 What makes Satan happy is when he can get Christians to believe that Proverbs 15:6 justifies the accumulation of wealth in a world of hunger; that 2 Thessalonians 3:10 abolishes charity; that Romans 9:16 makes evangelism superfluous; that 1 Timothy 2:4 means God is not sovereign in conversion; that John 10:28 means a “Christian” can do whatever he wants and still be saved; that Hebrews 6:4–6 means there is no security and assurance for God’s elect.

-Is it a sobering thought that the Word of God is the sword of the Spirit (Ephesians 6:17)?
+Is it a sobering thought that the word of God is the sword of the Spirit (Ephesians 6:17)?
 Yes!
 And indeed it is.
 What did Jesus say when Satan quoted Scripture?
-He said: “Again it is written, you shall not test the Lord your God.”
+He said: “Again it is written, ‘You shall not put the Lord your God to the test’” (Matthew 4:7).
 He quoted Scripture against Satan’s use of Scripture.
 He knew the Bible better than Satan.